Sanddino00/Mod-Manager/README.md

 ------------------------------------------------

-If you have questions, have any suggestions or want me to remove something you created (fixes) dm me on discord on one of my two accounts.
+If you have questions, have any suggestions or want me to remove something you created (e.g. fixes) dm me on discord on one of my two accounts.
 Also feel free modify the mod manager in any way you like. --------------------------------
 <img width="421" height="353" alt="image" src="https://github.com/user-attachments/assets/619fe544-8b59-4249-ab43-6ace56fd1b24" />
 <img width="415" height="334" alt="image" src="https://github.com/user-attachments/assets/5edde990-b988-4cce-849e-387951a6f305" />

 To do list:
 - Fixing the auto update funktion
-- adding Endfield support
-- Adding missing Character and Icons
+- reworking the folder creation due to it creating folders inside the installation folder